 ToxTempAssistant (o3-mini, cosθ=0.61): “The method was evaluated by a readiness analysis and obtained a readiness score A (Bal‑Price et al., 2018).
 Although it has been applied to 123 unique compounds successfully, no formal OECD validation study—such as ring trials with standard controls—has been performed.
 (Source: NPC1.pdf)”

 In the following, the results of the negative control, see Table 2, are presented.
-On eight out-of-scope input documents (N=616 questions with no correct answer), models differed in refusal behaviour. gpt-4.1-nano achieved the highest specificity of 98.4%, gpt-4o-mini slightly lower (92.4%), and o3-mini the lowest specificity of 65.9%.
-Stratified by a priori difficulty of the out-of-scope input documents (Figure 4; Supplementary Material S2), all models correctly abstain in 74% to 100% of the cases from answering for low/medium difficulty inputs.
+On eight out-of-scope input documents, models differed in refusal behaviour. gpt-4.1-nano achieved the highest specificity of 98.4%, gpt-4o-mini slightly lower (92.4%), and o3-mini the lowest specificity of 65.9%.
+Stratified by a priori difficulty of the out-of-scope input documents (Figure 6; Supplementary Material S2), all models correctly abstain in 74% to 100% of the cases from answering for low/medium difficulty inputs.
 However, strong divergence emerged for high difficulty input, where gpt-4.1-nano still refrained from answering in 95% of cases, gpt-4o-mini in 80-85%, and o3-mini leaves only 45% of questions unanswered, meaning 55% of questions are answered in error.
-Analysis of o3-mini’s false positives reveals recurring causes: (1) classifying domain-adjacent information about cells, measurements, or exposure thresholds as in-scope content; (2) an answer-by-default tendency, i.e., less likely to follow the base prompt to provide no answer (“know-it-all”); and (3) returning real document metadata (titles, authors, affiliation) that are nonetheless out-of-scope for ToxTemp questions.
+Analysis of o3-mini’s false positives reveals recurring causes: (1) classifying domain-adjacent information about cells, measurements, or exposure thresholds as in-scope content; (2) an answer-by-default tendency, i.e., less likely to follow the base prompt to provide no answer (“know-it-all”); and (3) returning real document metadata (titles, authors, affiliation) that are grounded in the source documents but nonetheless out-of-scope for ToxTemp questions.
 The first two factors explain o3-mini’s low specificity, while metadata misplacements constitute a less harmful error that is also observed in the other two models.